-Succulents are a large group of plants inculding sedums, sempervirens (hens and chicks), echeveria, agave, euphorbia, aloe, aeoniums and catcus (to name a few).
-If you live in Southern California, you can grow these in your landscape.
+Succulents are a large group of plants, including sedums, sempervirens (hens and chicks), echeveria, Agave, euphorbia, aloe, aeoniums, and cactus (to name a few).
+Living in Southern California, you can grow these in your landscape.
 If you don’t, don’t fret.
-There are still plenty of succulents for our area.
-Many are hardy to our zone 7a and lower, all others make great terrariums, houseplants, and summer containers.
-And, for those of you who tell us you’ve got a “black thumb,” here’s your hope.
+There are still plenty of succulents in our area.
+Many are hardy to our zone 7a and lower; all others make great terrariums, houseplants, and summer containers.
+And, for those who tell us you’ve got a “black thumb,” here’s your hope.

 - Succulent: having thick fleshy leaves adapted to storing water.
 Merriam Webster’s definition translates to the good news that these plants are drought tolerant.
-So, if traveling is your thing, but you still want nice containers, water well before that two-week trip and don’t worry about the neighbors filling in while you’re gone.
+So, if traveling is your thing, but you still want excellent containers, water well before that two-week trip, and don’t worry about the neighbors filling in while you’re gone.
 Succulents will be fine until you get back.
-If you’re confused about which ones are cold tolerant to your landscape and which ones need to go indoors for the winter, just ask our staff.
+Ask our staff if you’re confused about which ones are cold-tolerant to your landscape and which ones need to go indoors for the winter.
 We don’t always separate the hardy from the non-hardy in the store, so please be sure to ask.

 1. Gather materials.
 You will need.

 - Container with drainage (for beginners).
-You seasoned folk can use one without drainage, but beginners may need a little extra help.
-Read the terrarium blog for info on that.
+You seasoned folk can use one without drainage, but beginners may need extra help.

 - Mesh tape or mesh screen